Tim Lopes (journalist): Investigation

 On June 11, detectives following an anonymous tip discovered a secret grave site in a field near a rudimentary football field at the top of Pedra do Sapo hill.
 There they uncovered a few burned bone fragments of several individuals.
 Through DNA testing they were able to positively identify a small part of a rib belonging to Lopes.
 Also found buried at the site were Lopes' wristwatch, his crucifix, and the micro-camera that he had been using that night.
 There was also what remained of a burned ninja sword.

 Gomes' final police report was 658 pages in length.
 Gomes concluded in his investigation that Lopes had not filmed at the baile funk in Vila Cruzeiro that night, but that he filmed traffickers dealing drugs and carrying guns that night.
 Lopes' boss at Globo said that Lopes was working on a story about sexual exploitation at the baile funk, with the understanding that he would have tried to obtain footage at the baile funk had he not been accosted relatively early in the night.
 Gomes wrote that if Globo would have notified the police at midnight on June 2, there was still a chance that Lopes' life could have been saved through police interdiction.

 The Globo program Jornal Nacional subsequently televised a response, including an editorial by newscaster William Bonner criticizing Gomes' report.
-Jornal Nacional stated that Lopes' recorded footage was destroyed that night in the micro-ondas and that the community at Vila Cruzeiro had asked for Lopes help concerning minors being prostituted at the baile funk in their community.
+Jornal Nacional stated that Lopes' recorded footage was incinerated that night and that the community at Vila Cruzeiro had asked for Lopes help concerning minors being prostituted at the baile funk in their community.
 Jornal Nacional also stated that Tim Lopes was the behind-the-scene producer for 2001's "Feirão de Drogas", so his likeness would not necessarily have been well-known.
 Rio Governor Benedita da Silva subsequently took Gomes off of the case.

-On July 7, Lopes' remains were buried at the Jardim da Saudade cemetery in the Rio suburb of Sulacap.
+On July 7, Lopes's remains were buried at the Jardim da Saudade cemetery in the Rio suburb of Sulacap.
 State governor Benedita da Silva attended the funeral.

-Five years after Lopes' death, a teenager was arrested in southern Brazil who had been at the scene of his murder.
-Then going by the name Cinqüenta (Fifty), he was a 12-year-old boy in 2002 when he was told to buy diesel fuel and bring it to the top of the hill in order to set fire to Lopes.
+Five years after Lopes's death, a teenager was arrested in southern Brazil who had been at the scene of his murder.
+Then going by the name Cinqüenta (literally, "Fifty"), he was a 12-year-old boy in 2002 when he was told to buy diesel fuel and bring it to the top of the hill in order to set fire to Lopes.
 Upon his arrest in 2007, he gave police a detailed account of that night and spoke to a group of journalists, adding to what had been previously said during the investigation.